consindo/waka-next/README.md

 ## Configuration

-The orchestrator will start without any configuration and serve the sample configuration.
-However, if you do not set up AWS credentials (S3), imports on the server will not work.
-However, you can still use the Waka dev tools in the client to test imports locally.
+_The orchestrator will start without any configuration and serve the sample configuration._ However, if you do not set up AWS credentials (S3), imports on the server will not work but you can still use the Waka dev tools in the client to test imports locally.
+If you're not using S3 (e.g Cloudflare R2) you can set `AWS_S3_ENDPOINT`.

-To configure the orchestrator, set WAKA_ORCHESTRATOR_CONFIG to:
+To configure the orchestrator, set `WAKA_ORCHESTRATOR_CONFIG` to:

 ```
 database: